Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Today, however, we have more options that are less interventional to help shrink the size of uterine fibroids:

-• Uterine artery embolization: a minimally invasive procedure that cuts off the blood supply, inhibiting fibroid growth
+• Uterine fibroid embolization: a minimally invasive procedure that cuts off the blood supply, inhibiting fibroid growth

 • Myomectomy: a procedure to remove fibroids while preserving healthy uterine tissue (for those still in their reproductive years who wish to have children post-treatment)